 Trainings are free and open to UF all faculty, students and staff.
 Learn practical strategies for best managing your research data.
 This workshop includes questions to consider when creating a data management plan, with a focus on the DMPTool and tools for sharing your data at the University of Florida.
 Topics include metadata and annotation, file formats and organization, storage, backups and security, and data sharing.
-Contact us for small groups or departmental presentations.
+Contact me or your liaison librarian/subject specialist for small group or departmental presentations.

 Your data partners:

 Other data-related resources on campus:

 "Research data is defined as the recorded factual material commonly accepted in the scientific community as necessary to validate research findings" (OMB, Circular A-110)